Arundel Farm offers ethically farmed products and reinvests

 Arundel Farm has been run by the Hume family since 1894.

 The Hume family first arrived in Tasmania in 1823.
 James Hume, a merchant, tried his hand at distilling and tanning before moving to Piccaninny Point on the East Coast, where he and his wife Martha started farming.
-The family moved to the Derwent Valley in 1894.The farm site was settled by Europeans in 1820 and named Arundel by John Cawthorn, the original title holder.
-Prior to European settlement, the area was home to the Tasmanian Aboriginal people, the Big River Tribe.Now, Arundel farm is run by Fiona.
+Two generations later, the family moved to the Derwent Valley in 1894.The farm site was settled by Europeans in 1820 and named Arundel by John Cawthorn, the original title holder.
+Prior to European settlement, the area was home to the Tasmanian Aboriginal people, the Big River Tribe.Now, Arundel Farm is run by Fiona.
 Arundel farm is a mixed operation consisting of Cormo and Merino sheep for wool production, cross-bred ewes for prime lamb production, a small herd of black Angus cattle and Australia’s largest flock of heritage English leicester sheep.

 Location & Terroir

 Arundel Farm is located in the Derwent Valley, 54kms NW of Hobart, on the Derwent River.
 It comprises some of Tasmania’s best fertile alluvial soils as well as volcanic basalt soils.
 The farm is located in the village of Macquarie Plains, just across the river from Bushy Park.
 From the farm, Mt Field National Park and the Wellington Range can be viewed.
-Hot, dry summers and crisp, cold winters characterize the valley but nothing moreso than the stunningly gorgeous colours and mood of autumn.
+Hot, dry summers and crisp, cold winters characterize the valley but nothing moreso than the stunning colours and mood of autumn.

 Biodiversity